scottfr/SystemsBook/Environment/environment.md

 Imagine that the feedback dependent growth model is actually a Savings Account that is defined as compounding annually, i.e. calculating and adding interest once a year.
 This means that the most appropriate \u{Time Units} would be years with a \u{Time Step} of 1.
 There are no other transitions in this model that need to be accommodated.
 If you run this model with any \u{Time Step} other than 1 it will result in a less accurate result.
 Why does this happen?

+~ Answer

+Other values for \u{Time Step} produce less correct answers because 1 is the value most appropriately representing what the model was created to model.

 ~ End Exercise

-This model is the standard reinforcing growth model depicted at the beginning of this chapter.
-In the process of arriving this model the linear growth was developed first, and then evolved.
+This model just developed is the standard reinforcing growth model depicted at the beginning of this chapter.
+In the process of arriving at this model the linear growth was developed first, and then evolved.
 Hopefully through the exercises to this point you have gained a deeper understanding of how this structure works and the extent to which it may be applied to various situations.

 ## Common Property # 2 ##